mk20661/mk20661/README.md

 -->
 👋 Hello!
 I am Hongbing Qiu, and also can call me Brian.
 🎓 I'm a recent graduate from the University of Bristol, where I earned a degree in Computer Science and Electronics .
-🌐 Currently, I'm pursuing my studies in Internet Environments at University College London (UCL).
+🌐 Currently, I'm pursuing my studies in Connected Environments at University College London (UCL).
 💻 I have a strong passion for technology and innovation, particularly in software development and network systems.
 🤝 I'm excited to share my projects and collaborate with others in the GitHub community .
 🚀 Let’s connect and create something amazing together!